-Whenever people talk about finding expat jobs in Russia, the conversation always comes to “how do I find a job in Russia if I can’t stay in Russia to look for a job? ”.
+Whenever people talk about finding expat jobs in Russia, the conversation always comes to “how do I find a job in Russia as an expat if I can’t stay in Russia to look for a job? ”.

 While this is a valid question, it shows that you haven’t thought long and hard about your decision to move to Russia.
 Yes, you need an employer sponsor to get a work visa in Russia.
 No, you don’t have to have a work visa to look for a job.

 We continually recommend coming to a country first and scoping out the options on a tourist visa or business visa.